 You have rights guaranteed by the Constitution in every aspect of your life.
 When the authority in charge of your protection instead violates those rights, you may be entitled to compensation in the form of damages.
-If you have suffered a serious personal or financial injury, or a family member has died at the hands of law enforcement, corrections officers, or related personnel or departments, the civil rights attorneys at Keffer Hirschauer LLP can help.
+If you have suffered a serious personal or financial injury, or a family member has died at the hands of law enforcement, corrections officers, or related personnel or departments, the civil rights attorneys at Keffer Hirschauer LLP

 At Keffer Hirschauer LLP, we’re serious about protecting the rights of our clients.
 When a government actor has caused harm while violating your rights, it can feel like you have nowhere to turn.
 But you do.
 You need the experienced Indiana civil rights attorneys from Keffer Hirschauer LLP to step in and fight to make sure you get the financial compensation you deserve.

 Keffer Hirschauer LLP: Indiana Civil Rights Attorneys Fighting for You

 Individuals can grow to feel beaten down by government employees acting recklessly or outside their authority or ignoring their job altogether.
 Abuse or neglect by a government actor often victimizes the most vulnerable in our society.
 When a government employee has trampled on your civil rights, where do you turn?
 You need help from a skilled team of dedicated litigators intent on standing up for you: Keffer Hirschauer LLP.

 Keffer Hirschauer LLP’s team of Indiana civil rights attorneys understands what is at stake for you and your family after suffering serious personal and financial injury.
 If you have been harmed in any way by the acts of a government employee acting outside of his or her authority, you can count on us to aggressively seek appropriate compensation on your behalf.